A Comprehensive Exploration of Personalized Learning in Smart Education: From Student Modeling to Personalized Recommendations: Definition and Goals

 \subsection{Goals of Personalized Learning}

-The objectives of personalized learning encompass various dimensions, including motivation, competence, and achievement.
-The ultimate goals exhibit variations across different definitions of personalized learning, along with the employed methods \cite{bernacki2021systematic}.
-Table~\ref{tab_goal} illustrates eight potential goals associated with personalized learning.
+The goals of personalized learning span various dimensions, including motivation, competence, and achievement, with variations in ultimate objectives across different definitions and methods \cite{bernacki2021systematic}.
+Table~\ref{tab_goal} outlines seven potential goals associated with personalized learning.
+These goals are based on established educational theories and frameworks that provide the theoretical basis for their formulation and justification.

-In summary, through the incorporation of flexible teaching methodologies and leveraging computer technology, its objectives encompass the enhancement of students' academic achievements and subject proficiency, the cultivation of intrinsic interest in learning, the nurturing of independent learning skills and creative thinking, and the provision of effective strategies to bolster their multifaceted abilities.
-In essence, personalized learning aims to establish a more efficient and individualized learning milieu, offering students a targeted and pertinent educational experience.